JPro-one/markdown-javafx-renderer/README.md

 ## Changelog

+### 0.2.4
+* Fixed an layouting issue with lists.
+In some situations "..." was shown for left label counting the entries.
 ### 0.2.3
 * The blockquote is now configured with the css variables `-mdfx-bq-color-border` and `-mdfx-bq-color-border`.
 Users might want to add these variables to their css.
 * Ordered lists start now with 1 instead of 0.